SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

   - as usual keep the mouth in the same shape as the iii throughout
 2. say "uhh, speaking from uhh"
   - again make sure the mouth shape stays in the "uhh" shape
+3. notice the smaller mouth shape in iii and the larger more lax mouth shape in uhh
-3. try saying other words in order to generalise it
+4. try saying other words in order to generalise it

 </details>